zhengyishen0/zhengyishen0.github.io/_posts/2023-08-01-saas-challenge.md

 ## Beyond The Challenge

 The journey of this 30-day challenge building in public is so much fun and rewarding.
 I didn't believe I could do it when I started the challenge.
 I've been through the ups (when I quickly built the Streamlit app in the first week) and the downs (when I got stuck with JavaScript), and I would definitely gave up the development if I wasn't doing this challenge.
 But I didn't, and I made it till the end!
 The rewards are priceless for me.
-Not only did I gain the confidence to build a SaaS product from scratch, develop my own [methodology of web development](), but I also witnessed the transformation happened on me because of this 30-day challenge.
+Not only did I gain the confidence to build a SaaS product from scratch, develop my own [3 principles of web development][3 principles of web development], but I also witnessed the transformation happened on me because of this 30-day challenge.

 While the SaaS challenge has ended, the story of my self-transformation and new venture creation has just begun.
 The blog you're reading right now is a part of my another 30-day challenge of blogging.
 I will continue to share my journey and the lessons I learned along the way.